Sustainable Development Goals

-This data tracker uses the latest official data to look at how the Nordic countries are progressing towards achieving the 17 SDGs, with this page looking closer at Sustainable Development Goal 10: Reduce inequality within and among countries.
+This data tracker looks at Nordic countries’ progress towards achieving Sustainable Development Goal 10: Reduce inequality within and among countries.
+The goal is comprised of 10 targets.

 Target 10.1